RegExp Find and Replace

 The next button is Del which could be used when we want to remove the selected preset from the list permanently.

 The last button in that row is Tune.
-If you click on it, you will get opened the Tune parameters of preset dialog box that allows fine adjustment of preset parameters represented with the corresponding tags in the Find what/Replace with strings without messing with their long and complicated strings.
+If you click on it, you will get the Tune preset dialog box that allows fine adjustment of preset parameters represented with the corresponding tags in the Find what/Replace with strings without messing with their long and complicated strings.
 The Tune dialog box is similar to the one that you could get when you start some preset using menu/hotkey/toolbar, with only difference that the preset will not be applied when you click on the OK button in the Tune dialog, but it will get modified tags accordingly.
 However, even if you click on the OK button in the Tune dialog box, you still need to save modification of the preset using the Update/Add button.

 The first control in the next row is the Description text box which could be used to enter some information about the selected preset, e.g. to describe its effect with some examples.
 The description will be also displayed as a hint if you hover a mouse over the corresponding menu item or toolbar button of the preset.